 Policy & Public Affairs

-Mary Keane is Director of the Policy & Public Affairs Department and Deputy Director General.
+Mary Keane is Director General and Director of the Policy & Public Affairs Department.

 This department focuses on the Society’s policy & public affairs functions, provides support for the President, Director General and Council and interacts with Government Departments, policy-makers and other professional bodies.
 It co-ordinates the Society’s lobbying and law reform agenda, as well as the work of the Society's Committees.

 The Director of the Regulation Department is John Elliot.

 Located in George's Court, Dublin, this department is responsible for monitoring compliance by practising solicitors with their statutory obligations and administering grant applications from the Compensation Fund.
 A dedicated section investigates complaints received up to 7 October 2019 from clients, the public and the profession, while the litigation section represents the Society in proceedings before the Disciplinary Tribunal and the courts.
 The department also administers the issue of annual practising certificates to solicitors and the closure of solicitors' practices.

 Reporting Accountant's Report & Regulations